startechsheffield/fuji/README.md

 __Compatability is not guaranteed with any unlisted versions!__

-*NOTE:* This module is in RELEASE CANDIDATE stage.
+*NOTE:* This module is newly released.
 Stability is not yet guaranteed.
+More features are planned for release soon.

 # General Info
 ## Identifier tokens (aka tokens)